 Since the various upgrades and remodels were all part of a phased master plan expansion, surveillance needed to be designed and implemented in phases as well.
 First, a total update of the surveillance video management system, which included doubling the amount of recording channels was required.
 The replacement of existing gaming cameras came next, followed by the installation of additional cameras to accommodate doubling the size of the gaming floor.
 Once the head-end system and gaming cameras were in place, the surveillance system would need to be expanded to accommodate the remodeling of existing spaces and restaurants, construction of a 2,000-space parking garage, a 725 room hotel tower, an 83,000 square foot convention center, and a 32,000 square foot ballroom.

-The complexity of the installation involved 20-plus different construction phases of the project, closing various sections of the property for a time and coordinating closely with various contractors to install new systems while maintaining a live operating and gaming environment for the property’s guests.
+The complexity of the installation involved over 20 different construction phases of the project.
+The phased approach required the closing of various sections of the property for a time and close coordination with various contractors to install new systems in order to keep up with the construction schedule and meet turnover deadlines — all while maintaining a live operating and gaming environment for the property’s guests.
 The scheduling of the installation was equally important, as multiple contractors would be working in unison to ensure minimal downtime of the casino’s existing facilities.

-Other considerations for the project included transitioning the legacy system to digital; repurposing of existing equipment to minimize costs; the need for a head-end system that would require less power and have a more compact footprint; integration of the video surveillance system with hotel and casino business systems for a more streamlined workflow; and ensuring the design was scalable to accommodate any and all future growth.
+Other considerations for the project included transitioning the legacy video management system (VMS) to an enterprise level VMS.
+Due to the large size of the property, they had a need for a head-end system that would require less power and have a more compact footprint, provide integration of the video surveillance and access control systems for a more streamlined workflow, and allow for the scalability needed to accommodate all future growth.